vincetiu8/zombie-game/Documentation/Networking.md

 of the player that left first before extending the player numbering range.
 This means that when a player leaves a room (which you can handle by overriding the `OnPlayerLeftRoom` callback), all information related to that player needs to be erased so any new players don't inherit it.

+The instances of each player can be accessed from the `GameManager` by their player number.